-Once the Installer is open, follow the on-screen instructions to install the software.
+Once the Installer is open, follow the on-screen instructions to install the software you wish to use.

-You must download the license to your 2nd Generation iLok USB smart key before running any program that might use this plug-in.
-If a valid iLok license is not present, the initial plug-in validation scan will fail and you may not be able to run the plug-in without digging into your system.
+You must download a license to your iLok USB smart key before running any program that might use these plug-ins.
+If a valid iLok license is not present, the initial plug-in validation scan will fail and you may not be able to run the plug-ins without digging into your system.
 For more information go to www.iLok.com.

 Important!
-Your PCM Native Plug-in will not work without an authorized 2nd Generation iLok USB smart key inserted in your computer's USB port!
+Your PCM Native Reverb Bundle will not work without an authorized iLok USB smart key inserted in your computer's USB port!